 Tigres or Mejillones Rellenos is a kind of tapas Spanish food.
 In English, it translates to Stuffed Mussels.

-It is one of the very popular Spanish tapas in the region of Galicia (along with Pulpo Gallego.)
-This is all thanks to their near proximity to fresh seafood sources.
+It is one of the trendy Spanish tapas in the region of Galicia (along with Pulpo Gallego.)
+This is all thanks to their proximity to fresh seafood sources.

 Why is Mejillones Rellenos also called Tigres?
 What do tigers have to do with this delightful tapa?